- Skin Procedures

 Depending on the medical history and age of the patient, an overnight stay may be required to help and assist in recovery.
 Dr. Lille will go over each individual’s medical history and determine the ideal condition for each patient.

-Dr. Lille preforms his full facelifts under general anesthesia where you’ll sleep through the operation.
+Dr. Lille performs his full facelifts under general anesthesia where you’ll sleep through the operation.
 Dr. Lille uses Board-Certified Anesthesiologists who will call his patients before their surgeries.

 If the neck displays separated muscle bands, and excess fat, a small incision is also made under the chin.